Working with One Card

 In Qabalah, Aces and Pages are assigned to the same Zodiac quadrants.
 This adds an important interpretation to their "young" or "inquisitive" energy.
 Knights are active, powerful energies and in some decks they play the role of Kings and marry the Queens.
 So take the time to identify personalities, potentialities, characteristics that you would assign to the Courts because they really respond to how you tend to organize your world.

 Let's go back to the Page of Pentacles above.
 In the Waite Smith deck, we find a Page holding a Pentacle with such care that we intimate this is no ordinary "pentacle" but rather the Quintessence, or Fifth matter.
 And here we have a sense of awe and reverence, as this Page holds a miniature castle in his hands, which at one level could be interpreted as potential manifestation of wealth and security.
-The golden Pentacle hanging by the bookshelf behind him/her, serves to add a mystical message: the miniature castle could also symbolize the soul and the potential ability of this young individual to bring out, by careful study of the texts in the library, the necessary wisdom that leads to an illumined soul.
+The golden Pentacle hanging by the bookshelf behind him or her, serves to add a mystical message: the miniature castle could also symbolize the soul and the potential ability of this young individual to bring out, by careful study of the texts in the library, the necessary wisdom that leads to an illumined soul.
 Both interpretations intimate growth and achievements, whether at the physical or the spiritual level.

 What title would you give this card?